bcgov/embc-ess/embc-app/ClientApp/README.md

 6. Run `start.sh` and leave the bash window open.

-If you are asked for volumes permissions you must agree otherwise docker can't share the folder on your local hard-drive with the docker container.
+If you are asked for volumes permissions you must agree otherwise docker can't share the directory on your local hard-drive with the docker container.
 You should be able to make changes in the components and see the docker container reload your changes.
 The local version is now running at `http://localhost:4200` in a web browser.

 ### Environment Proxy and Tokens